ufonduo/share-extras/trunk/Node Browser/README.txt

 The command should build a JAR file named node-browser.jar in the 'dist' directory within your project.

-To deploy the dashlet files into a local Tomcat instance for testing, you can use the hotcopy-tomcat-jar task.
-You will need to set the tomcat.home property in Ant.

-    ant -Dtomcat.home=C:/Alfresco/tomcat clean hotcopy-tomcat-jar
+To install the component, drop the node-browser.jar file into the following two directories within your Alfresco installation, and restart the application server.

+    tomcat/webapps/alfresco/WEB-INF/lib
+    tomcat/webapps/share/WEB-INF/lib

 Once you have run this you will need to restart Tomcat so that the classpath resources in the JAR file are picked up.